 Learn the best Legends and team combinations

 The various Apex Legends characters each bring their own unique skillset to the team, and there are a huge number of opportunities for synergising abilities and great team plays.
 Take a look at the below tips for some premium information on team synergy and Legend choice.

 I'd strongly urge every team to have at least one good mobility-focused ability, preferably one which the entire team can use.
 Quick repositioning is a huge part of staying alive.
 Learn about the characters and their abilities with our Apex Legends best characters guide.

 Hitbox size is important

 Different Legends have different hitbox sizes, making them easier or harder to hit.
-This is partially balanced by two bonus Passive abilities: Low Profile for Lifeline, Wattson, and Wraith, which increases incoming damage; and Fortified for Caustic and Gibraltar, which decreases incoming damage.
-And in the middle are some fairly slight Legends such as Horizon, Pathfinder, Octane, and Bangalore, which don't suffer the Low Profile perk and can also move around like crazy to avoid shots.
-Learn more about these perks with our Apex Legends Low Profile and Fortified guide.
+This is partially balanced by a bonus Passive ability called Fortified for the largest characters, Caustic and Gibraltar, which decreases incoming damage and grants immunity to the minor slow effect of being shot.
+There used to be a Low Profile ability for the smallest characters which increases incoming damage, but Season 9 of Apex Legends removed this trait.
+Learn more about both these perks with our Apex Legends Low Profile and Fortified guide.